Skip to the content

 The rise of technology has resulted in new and detrimental addictive behaviours, variously called internet addiction, screen addiction, device addiction, social media addiction, video gaming addiction or gaming disorder.

-Understanding Gaming, Social Media and Device Addiction
+Understanding Gaming, Social Media And Device Addiction

 This addiction describes an obsessive and compulsive relationship with gaming, technology, devices or applications.
 This occurs when much of our thinking becomes centred around these activities, when we find it difficult to stop or feel compelled to continue and when we or our friends and family start noticing increasing negative impacts in our lives.